davidfeng88/CollisionViz/README.md

   }
 }
 ```
-4. `Map` sets `loaded` to be true, and then `control panel` replaces the loading spinner with the start button.
+4. `Map` sets `loaded` to be true, then `control panel` replaces the loading spinner with the start button.

 ### When a new time is selected
 `Control panel` (the input box) or `map` (clicking on chart bars) updates `start`, `finish`, `initialTime` in the Redux state. `Map Info` and markers are updated.